U.S. goods exports to Australia in 2021: US$26.4 billion1

-In 2019, Australia completed its 28th year of uninterrupted economic growth and has surpassed the previous developed record of 26 years held by the Netherlands.
-Australia’s GDP grew by 1.7% in 2019.
-The start of 2020, prior to the initial economic impact of COVID-19, was somewhat buoyed by the previous year’s non-mining business investment and significant public infrastructure investment.
-With few barriers to entry, a familiar legal and corporate framework, sophisticated consumer and industrial sectors, and a straightforward, Englishspeaking business culture, Australia remains an important and receptive market for American goods and services.
+With few barriers to entry, a familiar legal and corporate framework, sophisticated consumer and industrial sectors, and a straightforward, English-speaking business culture, Australia remains an important and receptive market for American goods and services.

 Australia welcomes foreign investment as an essential contributor to economic growth and productivity.
-The United States is Australia’s largest foreign investor – with a stock of investment at the end of 2019 valued at USD700 billion.
+The United States is Australia’s largest foreign investor with a stock of investment at the end of 2020 valued at US$737 billion.
 Around 1,400 American companies operate in Australia in a wide variety of sectors.
-US direct investment in Australia is concentrated in mining, oil and gas, finance and insurance, and manufacturing.
+U.S. direct investment in Australia is concentrated in mining, oil and gas, finance and insurance, and manufacturing.

-Source for investment statistics: Australian Bureau of Statistics
+Source for investment statistics: Australian Department of Foreign Affairs and Trade

 Australia has a well-established legal system for litigation and arbitration.
 The country is a world leader in the development and provision of dispute resolution mechanisms and is a signatory to all the major international dispute resolution conventions.
 Australia has an AAA international credit rating with a well-developed, sophisticated financial market, regulated in accordance with international norms.
 Australia’s four leading banks are highly ranked internationally in terms of financial security and liquidity.